daniel04soden/portfolio-site/README.md

 3. Back-end...:

-- For now this website is okay on its own, but given the content is mostly static and I am hosting it on Github codespaces, it shouldn't be a problem to not have a back-end
+- For now this website is okay on its own, but given the content is mostly static and I am hosting it on Github pages, it shouldn't be a problem to not have a back-end
 - If I were to ever need one, it would be for simple things like a Ticket system or commissions